gainhad/portfolio/src/content/projects/web-apps/org-to-resume.md

 # Future Plans

 The app currently only supports a subset of the Org Markup syntax.
 While I think I have pretty much everything necessary for my use case (resumes), I do hope to add support for more Org features in the future.
 I would also like to connect the app to Dropbox or Google Drive.
-Currently, documents are simply stored in localStorage, which is great for preventing lost progress on refresh, but obviously not a long-term storage solution.
+Currently, documents are simply stored in localStorage, which is great for preventing lost progress on refresh, but obviously not a long-term storage <b>solution</b>.

 # Technology used